BrightCanary

 6. Tap Password

-7. The app will send a code to your child’s cell phone number.
+7. The app will send a code to your child’s cell phone number or email address.
 Enter that code when prompted.

 8. Create a password.
 Don’t forget to write it down!
-We recommend a password book for all of your child’s devices and online services.
+We recommend storing it in a password manager.

 That’s it!
 Now you can help your child get into their account if they end up locked out, and you can check in on their TikTok usage if you have safety concerns.

-It’s a good idea to let your child know that they may not change any passwords without your permission.
+It’s also a good idea to let your child know that they may not change any passwords without your permission.
+If you haven’t already done so, set up a digital device contract that covers device use and how to manage logins.

 Summary